 Griffith is home to Australia's first teaching and research facility relying entirely on photovoltaic arrays and hydrogen-metal hydride storage technologies to keep it off the power grid.
-The innovative, 6-star green-rated Sir Samuel Griffith Centre opened in July 2013.
+The innovative, 6 star green star rated Sir Samuel Griffith Centre was occupied in July 2013.
+It will officially open in 2014.

 As an example of genuine sustainable energy alternatives, the Centre showcases Griffith’s commitment to finding practical solutions to environmental issues.
 It also provides a model that could be incorporated into isolated buildings in remote, such as schools in rural communities.